What is a Government Shutdown?

 - Internal Revenue Service, except those in charge of processing tax returns

 - Department of Labor, including the Bureau of Labor Statistics

 - National Institute of Health

 - Department of Energy, except those that oversee the safety of the nuclear arsenal, dams, and transmission lines

 Twelve government shutdowns have occurred in the US since 1981, with varying durations of one day to 21 days.
 Before 2018, the last shutdown in the US occurred in 2013 and lasted 16 days.

 US Government Shutdown in 2018

 For almost three days in 2018, the federal government shut down, starting at midnight on January 19, when the US Senate was not able to pass a continuing resolution that would extend spending until February 16.
 It was a temporary measure so there would be more time to pass the budget for the fiscal year 2018.

 The Republicans needed 60 votes but couldn’t get enough Democrats on their side.
 On the other hand, the Democrats were pushing for the Deferred Action for Childhood Arrivals (DACA) bill, which some Republicans were not in favor of since they wanted to focus on the permanent budget.
-The shutdown ended on January 22 when the US Congress passed a continuing resolution that ends at midnight on February 8.
+The shutdown ended on January 22 when the US Congress passed a continuing resolution.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.